Spanish journalist suggest ways of stopping Vinicius Jr from getting abused

 - The football pundit has been critical of the Brazilian winger since he joined Real Madrid in 2018

-- Argentine winger Gianluca Prestianni has continued to deny allegations of abusing the Los Blancos star
+- Argentine winger Gianluca Prestianni has denied allegations of abusing the Los Blancos star

 CHECK OUT: How to Start Earning with Copywriting in Just 7 Days – Even if You’re a Complete Beginner